marshallward/f90nml/docs/source/index.rst

 ``f90nml`` -- A Fortran namelist parser, generator, and editor
 ==============================================================

-A Python module for parsing Fortran namelist files
+A Python module and command line tool for parsing Fortran namelist files

 About ``f90nml``